ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #archi title="Architecture CoAP pubsub with Authorization Servers"}
 {: artwork-align="center"}

-The RS is the broker, which contains the topic.
-This node corresponds to the Dispatcher, in {{I-D.ietf-ace-key-groupcomm}}.
+The RS is the broker and contains the topics that clients can publish or subscribe to.
+Thefefore, the RS corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
-The AS1 hosts the policies about the Broker: what endpoints are allowed to Publish on the Broker.
-The Clients access this node to get write access to the Broker.
+The AS1 hosts the access policies for the Broker, i.e. who is allowed to write to the Broker.
+Hence, the Publisher clients access to AS1 to get write access to the Broker.
-The AS2 hosts the policies about the topic: what endpoints are allowed to access what topic.
+The AS2 hosts the policies about the topics: who is allowed to access which topic.
 This node represents both the AS and Key Distribution Center roles from {{I-D.ietf-ace-key-groupcomm}}.

 There are four phases, the first three can be done in parallel.

 <!-- Jim
  One of the things that I am not currently happy with is that you are looking at AS1 and AS2 as being independent appliers of access control logic without any communication between them.
 I think that AS1 needs the ability to give policy to AS2 on a topic after it has been created and before any subscribers get keys.
 In the case they are co-resident this is trivial, in other cases it may not be.
  FP: AS1 and AS2 have in my mind clearly separated functions.
 There is some coordination involved of course (to gain knowledge of the policies), but I think that how this is dealt with is application specific.
 For example, there could be some node distributing those (they do not need to talk to each other directly).
 Added some generic considerations at the end of the section.
+ CS: Agree with Jim that this can be dealt better.
 -->

 1. The Publisher requests publishing access to the Broker at the AS1, and communicates with the Broker to set up security.
-2. The Publisher requests access to a specific topic at the AS2
+2. The Publisher requests access to a specific topic at the AS2.
 3. The Subscriber requests access to a specific topic at the AS2.
-4. The Publisher and the Subscriber securely post to and get publications from the Broker.
+4. The Publisher and the Subscriber securely post and get published messages for their authorised topics from the Broker.

-This exchange aims at setting up 2 different security associations: on the one hand, the Publisher has a security association with the Broker, to protect the communication and securely authorize the Publisher to publish on a topic (Security Association 1).
-On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content itself (Security Association 2).
+This exchange aims at setting up two different security associations: on the one hand, the Publisher has a security association with the Broker, to protect the communication and securely authorize the Publisher to publish to a topic (Security Association 1).
+On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2).
 The Security Association 1 is set up using AS1 and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS2 and {{I-D.ietf-ace-key-groupcomm}}.

 Note that, analogously to the Publisher, the Subscriber can also set up an additional security association with the Broker, using an AS, in the same way the Publisher does with AS1.
 In this case, only authorized Subscribers would be able to get notifications from the Broker.
 The overhead would be that each Subscriber should access the AS and get all the information to start a secure exchange with the Broker.